What is the McNair Scholars Program?

 - Spend a minimum of 40 hours per week during the summer or 15 hours per week during the academic year completing research responsibilities as stated in the proposal and as more specifically defined by the faculty mentor

 - Submit weekly research logs demonstrating progress toward completion of the project.
-The logs require the signature of the faculty mentor
+The logs require the approval of the faculty mentor

-- Attend the Lunch Seminar Series to develop/refine academic research skill, explore concepts related to graduate school, and share insights on the research project
+- Attend the Lunch Seminar Series to develop/refine academic research skills, explore concepts related to graduate school, and share insights on the research project

 - Present and discuss the research results at an academic conference or symposium, either locally or nationally